Effect of sun exposure and hydrochlorothiazide

 It is important to note that these effects can vary from person to person, depending on factors such as the dosage of hydrochlorothiazide, individual sensitivity to the sun, and duration of sun exposure.
 Therefore, it is crucial for individuals taking hydrochlorothiazide to take the necessary precautions to protect their skin.

-See also Hydrochlorothiazide and bruising
+See also Hydrochlorothiazide and oxycodone

 It is advisable to: